 White hat SEO is the ethical and legal SEO techniques to drive traffic and sales to your blog pages.
 This is the form of Search engine optimization you want to focus on.

 Black Hat SEO

-Black hat SEO includes techniques such as, keyword stuffing, illegal back link building techniques, and using a popular unrelated keyword to direct readers to a page through a link other than what you are writing about, called a doorway page.
+Black hat SEO is an unethical SEO method, which should be avoided.
+The techniques includes: keyword stuffing, illegal back link building techniques, and using a popular unrelated keyword.
+This unethical SEO method directs readers to a gateway page through a link other than what you are writing about.

 Once caught, people who practice black hat SEO can have their websites banned or fully blocked from the search engines.

-Off Page SEO are techniques to drive traffic to your blog pages that rely on alternative methods to increase your blog’s visibility and ranking in the search engines.
+Off-Page SEO includes a series of techniques to drive traffic to your blog pages.
+This SEO method relies on alternative methods to increase your blog's visibility and ranking in the search engines.